bob-reus/frances-noyes-hart_the-bellamy-trial/README.md

 Note: This ebook has been released, and therefore this repository has been archived.
 Please visit [https://github.com/standardebooks/frances-noyes-hart_the-bellamy-trial](https://github.com/standardebooks/frances-noyes-hart_the-bellamy-trial) for the current repository.

-# Edgar Saltus - The Monster
+# Frances Noyes Hart - The Bellamy Trial

 ## Synopsis